Create a beautiful Buffalo Check Christmas Banner for the holidays in only a few steps! Tips for cutting felt on the Cricut Explore included.

 [The total was 11 squares horizontally by 15 squares vertically]

 Next, I removed the paper backing off the back of the white cut out felt, and ironed the white felt onto the grey felt.
-Then, using my scissors, I cut the grey felt, creating a small border of gray around the white
+Then, using my scissors, I cut the grey felt, creating a small border of grey around the white

 The final step is to a pop one dowel into the top and one into the bottom of the banner, and then to tie your ribbon to each side of the top dowel with a simple knot.

 I love the end result!
 This banner is now proudly hanging in my home as part of my Christmas decor.